argodev/studies/ot_survey/OT_Class_02_Manuscript.md

 But though creation is re-made, the problem of sin remains.
 And so first Noah, and then the entire human race, show their sin as we move into chapters 10 and 11.
 In chapter 11, the Tower of Babel, humanity wants a name for themselves.
 But weren't they supposed to about the business of promoting God's name, and God's glory, not their own?
 And furthermore, they don't want to be scattered over the earth.
 But weren't they commanded to multiply and fill the earth, by spreading out?
 Once again we see mankind ignoring God's right to rule and foolishly determining his own agenda in the world.
 Well, as expected, God will not allow such mutiny.
 Their plans are halted, and the nations are created, who will not come together again until this part of the curse is reversed when Jesus inaugurates the multi-ethnic church.

-# Conclusions
+## Part 1: Summary

 And that takes us through these first 11 chapters.
 So let's go back to my earlier question.
 What would we lose if God had simply started the Bible with Genesis 12 when God’s story of redemption begins in earnest with Abram?

 - Chapters 1 and 2: God's perfect design, the reality of our past and future, and our guide for the present.
 - Chapters 3-11: the nature of our sin.
 Not until Romans 1 will we again see in the Bible such a plain depiction of the absolute and whole-hearted rebellion of mankind against its creator.

 What we are seeing here in these crucial chapters of Genesis is what happens when sinful man intersects with a holy God.
 There is just consequence for sinners' actions.
 But there is also a patient and gracious response from a loving God.
 Redemptive-history has begun.
 God has set out on His course to redeem fallen humanity and the corrupted universe.
 He is out to restore the pristine environment and perfect peace, love, and fellowship that existed in the original creation.
 To do this He will deal with sin and conquer death, through keeping the promise which He made the woman that one of her descendants will triumph over the enmity of Satan.
-That's where we're going as we continue through the Bible.

-# Introduction Two
+# Part 2: Genesis 12-50

 "'Is anything too hard for the Lord?'"
 (Genesis 18:14).
 That’s God speaking.
 Abraham was about 100; his wife Sarah about 90.
 God had just told them that they were going to conceive a child, their first together, after decades of barrenness and aging -- within about a year's time.
 And they laughed at Him.

 Abraham laughed out loud.
 And Sarah laughed to herself.
 What God promised them was so ridiculous and so preposterous, so ..._inconceivable_... it simply couldn't happen.
 Their bodies were as good as dead.
 God must have been joking, or insincere, or perhaps even mistaken.
 And so they laughed.
 And God corrected them.
 He asked: "'Is anything too hard for the Lord?'
 At the appointed time I will return to you, about this time next year, and Sarah shall have a son."
 (Genesis 18:14)

 A year later, when a son was born to Sarah in her old age, God made sure they remembered their faithlessness.
 He commanded them to name the child "Isaac," which means: "He laughs."
 It seems the mocking laughter of their disbelief had been turned into a laughter of joy.

-Well, you've found yourself in the Old Testament overview class in our second class on the Book of Genesis, covering the bulk of the book, chapters 12-50.
-Last week we looked at the first main event in Genesis - the creation and fall of Adam and Eve.
-This week we look at the second main event, which I just described - the establishment of a special family through Abraham.
+In this second part of the book we look at the second main event, which I just described - the establishment of a special family through Abraham.

 So, what all do these 38 chapters in Genesis cover?
 They give us a view into the lives and families of Abraham, his son Isaac, and his son Jacob.
 (These three are also known as the Partiarchs).
 And understanding this family line is crucial to our understanding of the Bible.
 Because through them God begins to unfold his plan of redemption, which we can summarize in a few phrases.
 God's special people, will live in God's special place, under God's special rule.
 People, place, and rule.